rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 ```
- userId: 'Logged in UserId',                         // required
+ userId: 'USERID from whom you want to initialize plugin'                   // required
- appId: 'Your Application Key'                       // required
+ appId: 'Your Application Key'                       // Obtained in Step 1 (required)
- desktopNotification: true or false,                 // optional
+ desktopNotification: true or false                  // optional
  notificationIconLink : 'Your Website Logo Url'      // optional
  Note : Only for chrome browser enable or disable desktop notifications for incoming messages.
 Website Logo required for desktop notification.
 ```